-The Manager of Safety is the highest authority in the Department of Safety.
-Similar to a “Board of Directors,” Manager Kilroy and her deputies provide civilian oversight, leadership and guidance to the Department’s individual Chiefs and Directors.
+The Executive Director is the highest authority in the Department of Safety.
+Similar to a “Board of Directors,” Ms. O'Malley and her deputies provide oversight, leadership and guidance to the Department’s individual Chiefs and Directors.
 They require accountability, guide policy decisions, assist in developing long-term goals, and improve public safety service delivery throughout the Department’s entire spectrum of services.
-In addition, the Manager’s Office is responsible for issuing fair and unbiased discipline decisions on behalf of the Fire, Police and Sheriff Departments.
+In addition, the Director’s Office is responsible for issuing fair and unbiased discipline decisions on behalf of the Fire, Police and Sheriff Departments.

 Stephanie Y. O’Malley is a Denver native who grew up in Denver’s City Park West neighborhood.
 She is a licensed attorney in the State of Colorado and received her law degree from the University Of Denver Sturm College Of Law.
 Ms. O’Malley graduated with honors from Howard University in Washington, D.C. where she earned a Bachelor of Business Administration.

 Prior to her appointment as Executive Director of the Department of Safety, Ms. O’Malley served as Deputy Chief of Staff to Mayor Michael B. Hancock, after serving as Denver’s first elected Denver County Clerk and Recorder.